Why weight: What’s up with all of these charity rating systems?

 Go to Candid.org to get FREE information on nonprofits throughout the United States.
 If you go to the 990 finder (the 990 is the tax return that charities are required to submit to the IRS) you’ll get a quick snapshot of what that organization does and its financial status.

 Go to the organization’s website and read their annual report.
 The annual report will not only describe that nonprofit’s work, it will also inform you about whether that organization has an audited financial statement or has had a financial review conducted by an accounting firm.

 If you have time, go to the organization itself!
 Volunteer, talk to someone who volunteers, talk to the staff about the work that is being done, and talk to the people who are being served.

 Nonprofits need you to believe in their work and they need your dollars to make it better.

 I hope we can spread the word about these charity rating systems and get a conversation going.
 If you liked this post, I would love for you to share it.

 Pat Libby is a nonprofit consultant that helps charities with lobbying efforts, organizational strategy, and executive searches.
-Pat has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+Pat has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.

 Get in touch if you have any questions!